 Signs of Gifted Kid Burnout

 Parents and teachers will likely notice a child losing interest in school work and other activities in general.
 Pay attention to their level of motivation, mood, eating patterns, sleep patterns, and emotional reaction toward challenges.
-Unless your child or student verbally expresses their thoughts, changes in their behaviors should not be ignored.
+Do not ignore behavioral changes unless your child or student verbally expresses their thoughts.

-Here’s a sample scenario: An artistically gifted child suddenly shows deep concern about how their teacher and peers would perceive their work.
-You might notice them overthinking, spending an excessive amount of time “perfecting” a task, and becoming increasingly pessimistic.
-However, instead of asking for help, the child isolates himself.
+An example of gifted kid burnout would be an artistic child suddenly showing deep concern about how their teacher and peers perceive their work.
+They may overthink, spend excessive time “perfecting” a task, or become increasingly pessimistic.
+However, instead of asking for help, the child isolates themself.

 Common signs of gifted kid burnout include:

-- Headaches and/or stomach aches that are unrelated to physical illness
+- Headaches and/or stomach aches unrelated to physical illness

 - Panic attacks